-This appendix provides guidance on the eligibility of expenditure.
-We may update this guidance from time to time, so you should make sure you have the current version from business.gov.au and GrantConnect before preparing your application.
+This section provides guidance on the eligibility of expenditure.
+We may update this guidance from time to time, so you should make sure you have the current version from the business.gov.au website before preparing your application.

-The Program Delegate makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.
+The program delegate makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.